Construction Begins on New Public Works Baseyard

 “We needed to move out of the flood zone — we’re typically the first responders,” said Goode.

 The new baseyard building, which costs nearly $4 million, will stand in the Industrial Park near The Nature Conservancy office.
-The county purchased three lots for the facility totallinh about 2.5 acres.
+The county purchased three lots for the facility totalling about 2.5 acres.
 It will include offices, a vehicle storage shed and a civil defense command center for enhanced emergency response capabilities, according to Goode.
-Phase two of construction, to be completed in the future, will include a maintenance garage.
+Phase two of construction, to be completed in the future, will include a maintenance garage, some of the best concrete contractors in greenville sc will be part of the project.
+A crane rental, aerial lift rental, and other equipment like building supplies may also be necessary to complete the construction project.

 The Department of Public Work’s primary duties are to maintain county roadways and drainage systems, said Goode.
 But the department’s 23 Molokai employees also assist in flood control, fighting fires and other first response emergency situations.